 When dental treatment is delayed, it can lead to a dental emergency.
 Often, people end up in the emergency room when they could have prevented the problem in the dental office instead.

-That trip to the ER is often a waste of time resulting in antibiotics and pain medicine but no resolution to the problem.
-Let’s take a look at why dental emergencies happen and what you can do about it.
+That trip to the ER may result in antibiotics and pain medicine, but no resolution to the problem.
+Let’s take a look at why dental emergencies happen and what you can do to prevent them.

 Dental emergencies tend to start with a sudden onset of pain.
 If you experience any of these ailments, you’ll want to contact the dentist right away.

 If you aren’t sure if you are experiencing a dental emergency, it’s wise to call your dentist and ask.
 It’s always better to err on the safe side when talking about your oral health.

 The first thing you should do is contact your emergency dentist in Woodbridge or Dumfries right away.
 The dental team will be able to help you determine what your needs are and will address them promptly.
 Try to remain calm.

 If you are experiencing an emergency, the dentist will see you as soon as possible to resolve your issue.
 Their goal is to help you remain as comfortable as possible, so they’ll often give you some other tips to resolve the discomfort until you make it to the office.